RALEIGH (WTVD) -- Wakefield High School is taking extra precautions after receiving reports of a social media death threat towards the school.

-The threat which said, "The Wakefield massacre is coming don't downplay this as a joke Nov 16 during breakfast.
-I'm going to make an example," began making the rounds of social media Wednesday afternoon.
+The threat read: "The Wakefield massacre is coming don't downplay this as a joke Nov 16 during breakfast.
+I'm going to make an example."

 "I want to assure you that our first concern is the safety and welfare of our students," Bazzell said in a note to parents.
 "Threats to our school are taken seriously and we will take every measure to ensure student safety.
 We investigate each threat fully and pursue threats with criminal prosecution.
 If your child has any information about the student who is responsible for this social media post, please contact school administration or Raleigh Police Department immediately."